The CARES Act: PPP Loans and Other COVID-19 Business Relief

 Paycheck Protection Program (PPP)

 This new loan program created by the CARES Act uses an SBA loan platform familiar to many small business owners: the popular 7(a) loan program.
 The 7(a) is the SBA’s primary small business financing program.
-The biggest difference is that these PPP loans may be fully or partially forgiven — we’ll talk more about forgiveness in the next section — with six months of deferred loan payments.
+The biggest difference is that these PPP loans may be forgiven — we’ll talk more about forgiveness in the next section — with 10 months of deferred loan payments.
 Here are other ways PPP loans are different from traditional 7(a) loans:

 - Maximum loan amounts: The bill raised the maximum 7(a) loan amount to $10 million from $5 million.